 Net Zero Homes

-The narrative surrounding net zero, carbon emissions, and the environment can be complex, especially for homebuyers trying to understand its implications.
+The narrative surrounding net zero, carbon emissions, and the environment can be complex, especially for homebuyers trying to understand its implications now, and over the longer term.

 At its core, net zero refers to achieving a balance between the amount of greenhouse gases emitted and the amount removed from the atmosphere, aiming to reduce the human impact on climate change.